-Governor touts importance of corporate governance in building businesses
+Governor touts importance of Corporate Governance in building businesses

 “Building a strong and resilient economy, particularly as we emerge from the current COVID-19 pandemic, will therefore require a new emphasis on strengthening governance and sound management of corporate Ghana and public sector institutions to deliver the desired outcomes for all stakeholders groups,” he said.

-The Governor said the effectiveness of boards of organizations, strong internal controls, and incentive structures that support prudent management were essential for the success of businesses.
+The Governor said the effectiveness of boards of organisations, strong internal controls, and incentive structures that support prudent management were essential for the success of businesses.

-Dr Addison disclosed that the BoG published a Corporate Governance Directive in 2018 for banks and specialized deposit-taking institutions, drawing on best practices in governance from the Commonwealth Association, the OECD, the Basel Committee, and other sources.
+Dr. Addison disclosed that the BoG published a Corporate Governance Directive in 2018 for banks and specialised deposit-taking institutions, drawing on best practices in governance from the Commonwealth Association, the OECD, the Basel Committee, and other sources.

 He commended the IoD-Ghana for the initiative to develop the Corporate Governance Code, saying the initiative was timely and a strong commitment to nation-building through promoting high standards of Corporate Governance practices in Ghana.